-There are two professionals that our attorneys at Skeeters, Bennett, Wilson and Pike suggest you find early: an accountant and a business lawyer.
+There are two professionals we suggest you have on your development team: an accountant and a business lawyer.
 While most entrepreneurs realize their need for an accountant, many take far too long to realize the importance of an attorney.
 Here are five legal discussions you should have to ensure your startup has a solid foundation.